triggadot/xan-backupbeforefeatuers-42-2f6dec69/docs/pdf-generation-system.md

    - Verify that the document ID is passed correctly (string, not object)
    - Ensure the database connection is working

-2. **PDF storage fails**
-   - Check Supabase storage permissions
-   - Verify that the edge function has the correct service role key
-   - Check for storage bucket existence and access rights

-3. **PDF preview doesn't show**
+2. **PDF preview doesn't show**
-   - Verify that the PDF URL is valid and accessible
+   - Verify that the blob URL is valid
-   - Check for CORS issues
-   - Ensure the PDF viewer component is properly configured
+   - Check that the PDF viewer component is properly configured
+   - Ensure the blob hasn't been revoked

-4. **PDF download fails**
+3. **PDF download fails**
-   - Verify that the PDF URL is valid and accessible
-   - Check for CORS issues
-   - Ensure the file-saver library is properly imported and used
+   - Check that the file-saver library is properly imported
+   - Verify that the blob is valid
+   - Look for errors in the console related to the download process

-5. **"[object Object]" errors in document IDs**
+4. **"[object Object]" errors in document IDs**
    - Make sure to pass string IDs to PDF generation functions
    - If passing objects, ensure they have id or glide_row_id properties
    - Check the console for detailed error messages